 - Land price inflation: the price of land is increasing due to demand from oil palm producers, which means that the financial cost of purchasing and protecting land for Orang-utans is very high.

-In the Kinabatangan floodplain, one of Malaysia’s most beautiful wetlands, the Keruak Corridor will reconnect patches of rainforest that have become fragmented due to logging and intensive cultivation.
-Once complete, the Keruak Corridor will enable Orang-utans once more to roam the forest of the north bank of the Kinabatangan River.
+In the Kinabatangan floodplain, one of Malaysia’s most beautiful wetlands, Keruak Corridor now reconnects patches of rainforest that have become fragmented due to logging and intensive cultivation.
+Thanks to World Land Trust and its supporters, Keruak Corridor enables Orang-utans once more to roam the forest of the north bank of the Kinabatangan River.